Got a Question??

 Who do I pay when I arrive?

-Please come and see one of the coaches at the front of the gymnasium.
+Please come and see the adult on the register outside the gymnasium.
 They will inform you of the procedure and answer any questions you may have.

 What is the closed facebook page?

 We have two facebook pages.
 One for the community to see what we are doing and achieving (open like page) and a closed page for the parents of our club.
 It is imperative you are on this page as we communicate a lot of information through it.